Latvian lats: Coins

 Coins were issued in denominations of 1, 2, 5, 10, 20 and 50 santīmu, ℒ︁𝓈 1, ℒ︁𝓈 2 and ℒ︁𝓈 5.
 The 1s, 2s and 5s were in bronze (Cu, Sn, Zn), the 10s, 20s and 50s were nickel, while coins of ℒ︁𝓈 1 and above were struck in silver, with a purity of 83,5 percent.

+The 1s, 2s and 5s coins featured the nominal and issue year on the obverse, while the reverse featured the lesser coat of arms of Latvia with "LATVIJA" written on a ribbon below the shield.
+A new, simplified design of the 1s and 2s coins went into circulation from 1937, where the issue year was moved to the obverse and grain ears flanked the nominal, while the reverse moved the text above the coat of arms and replaced the ribbon with an oak leaf wreath.
+The 10s and 20s coins had a similar design – the obverse featured the nominal and a horizontal grain ear under it, while the reverse contained the lesser coat of arms, a ribbon with the name of the country in Latvian and the issue year.

+The 50s coin reverse was the same, but the obverse featured a Latvian maiden in traditional dress operating a rudder of a sailboat, with the nominal on the top right corner.
+The ℒ︁𝓈 1 and ℒ︁𝓈 2 coin obverse featured the nominal and the issue year with a ribbon-bound plant wreath under it, while the reverse – the greater coat of arms of Latvia with it official name "LATVIJAS REPUBLIKA" above and below it.

 Banknotes

 The Latvian Bank issued notes from 1922 in denominations of ℒ︁𝓈 20, ℒ︁𝓈 25, ℒ︁𝓈 50, ℒ︁𝓈 100 and ℒ︁𝓈 500.
 They also issued ℒ︁𝓈 10 notes which were 500 ruble notes overprinted with the new denomination.
-The government issued currency notes from 1925 in denominations of ℒ︁𝓈 5, ℒ︁𝓈 10 and ℒ︁𝓈 20.
+The government issued currency notes from 1925 in denominations of ℒ︁𝓈 5, ℒ︁𝓈 10, ℒ︁𝓈 20 and ℒ︁𝓈 100.
+The ℒ︁𝓈 500 note was issued in 1929.
+Most banknotes, particularly high-nominal ones, were printed in the United Kingdom from 1924 to 1938/1939, when production was switched to the State Mint in Riga.